 Dumbbell Front Squat

-Dumbbell front squat is done by standing with dumbbells on each of your hands in a shoulder-width foot apart, with a plank right under the heels of your feet.
+Dumbbell front squat is done by standing with dumbbells on each of your hands shoulder-width feet apart, with a plank right under the heels of your feet.
 Then, move the dumbbells in each hand, one after the other to your chest in a horizontal pattern right under your chin.
 At this level you are set to start squatting; start to go down in a sitting position with your upper body straight and stationary.
 Once you are at the sitting position, pause for a second and stand back up again to your starting position.
 Do this repeatedly.

 Dumbbell Split Jump

 Grab a dumbbell in each hand, while your arms are straight on both sides of your body.
-Lower one of your knee to the ground, while creating a 90-degree position with the other leg, with your shin and thigh parallel to the ground.
+Lower one of your knees to the ground, while creating a 90-degree position with the other leg, with your shin and thigh parallel to the ground.
 Push energetically off the ground with your feet, by jumping up and switching positions of the legs in the mid-air.
 Repeat as directed again and again.

 Alternating Reverse Dumbbell Lunge

-Hold dumbbells in each hand, arms straight while standing with your legs in a shoulder-width apart.
+Hold dumbbells in each hand, arms straight while standing with your legs in shoulder-width apart.
 Make sure that your upper body is stationary, then reverse one of your legs back and get down on that knee with the other leg in a 90-degree pattern.
 With the shin and thigh parallel to the ground.
 Get back the reversed leg to the former position and then reverse the other leg just as you did with the previous.
 Do this continuously.

-Seated One Legged Toe Raise
+Seated One-Legged Toe Raise

 Sit on a bench and put one of your feet on a step, with a dumbbell placed horizontally on that leg’s thigh, with both hands on each end of the dumbbell.
 Try raising the dumbbell with a push from your toes and slowly lower it back.
 Do this repeatedly and switch legs after a set is completed and continue.
 You should make sure that it is only your calf that is exercising while pushing the dumbbell up and down.